What is a charter school?

 Where is the school located?

-Our kindergarten, first, and third grade classes share space with P.S.
+Our kindergarten, first, and second grade classes share space with P.S.
 111Q in Long Island City, Queens.
-Two blocks away on 12th Street, we have a a building for our second, fourth, and fifth grade classes.
+Two blocks away on 12th Street, we have a a building for our third to eighth grade.

 How do we apply?